ruijaulino/ruijaulino.github.io/_posts/2023-08-23-equities_bonds.md

 # Equities and Bonds

 Although there are many asset classes, a fundamental decision for many people/institutions is how to invest in stocks or bonds - or more generally, between growth and income.
-In the recent past we saw the demise of both (and many strategies that bet on both) with a fast raise in interest rates accompanied by a fall in value.
+In the recent past we saw the demise of both (and of many strategies that bet on both) with a fast raise in interest rates accompanied by a fall in value.

 In general, this investment will be sequential: we allocate to both classes, get rewarded (or penalized) with a return and, finally, rebalance the exposure.
 Assuming a starting capital $S_0$, if $x_t$ is the vector of returns that the assets had from $t-1$ to $t$ then, proceding in this manner yield the following dynamics for the capital: